-The pillar of Social & Cultural Development is implemented through our social care program, which aims to improve the social conditions and the quality of life for communities living around Jakarta.
-We believe that a great company is defined by its culture; a culture that is in sync with the way the organization operates.
-At the heart of this culture are strong core values that bond employees together.
+The pillar of Social & Cultural development is implemented through our social care program, which aims to improve the social conditions and the quality of life for communities living in Indonesia especially around Jakarta.

-Saratoga collaborated with Adaro Energy to participate in Clean Up Jakarta, an annual event that brings together Company volunteers and citizens to raise awareness of littering issue in the city by picking up trash in some areas of Jakarta.
+Every year Saratoga collaborated with PT Adaro Energy Tbk., to participate in the Clean Up Jakarta annual event that brings together company volunteers and citizens to raise awareness of the littering issue in the city.
 Our objective is that every day will be a Clean Up Jakarta Day, as we encourage citizens to take responsibility for creating a cleaner national capital.
-Clean Up Jakarta Day 2014 took place on 19 October 2014, with 5,000 volunteers turning up to pick up rubbish.
-Saratoga’s volunteers collected trash and cleaned public places around the Senayan area.
+Clean Up Jakarta Day always took place around October, with more than 10,000 volunteers in 37 sites turning up to pick up rubbish.
+Saratoga’s volunteers collected trash and cleaned public places around the Hotel Indonesia

 Saratoga continues aims to cultivate, preserve and enhance Indonesian arts and culture.